kippesikgithub/ha_cards_interface/README.md

 #### features
 Temperature graph in top of card, containing last 24 hours.
 Current Temperature, Illumination of room statusses.
+Blinking ring around the light, to show if automations for that entity/room are enbled.
+Double click on icon to toggle automations (on/off).
-chips icon and color changing based on value: television, motion, particulate matter, robot vacuum.
+chips icon and color changing based on value: motion, washing machine, dryer, window.
 Navigation to subview from click on card.
 #### devices in room
 Hue Light